travis-ci/travis-backup/README.md

 Using `--remove_orphans` flag you can remove all orphaned data from tables.
 When you run gem in this mode no files are created.

+Using `--user_id`, `--org_id` or `--repo_id` flag without setting `--threshold` results in removing the specified user/organization/repository with all its dependencies.
+It can be combined with `--backup` flag in order to save removed data in files.

 Using `--dry_run` flag you can check which data would be removed by gem, but without removing them actually.
 Instead of that reports will be printed on standard output.
-This flag can be also combined with `--move_logs` or `--remove_orphans`.
+This flag can be also combined with special modes.

 ### Configuration options